tmtsoftware/esw-gateway-ui-template.g8/RELEASING.md

     For example, if you are going to release `v3.0.0` of `esw-ui-template.g8` then updated line in `release.yml` will look like `g8 tmtsoftware/esw-ui-template.g8 --tag v3.0.0 --name=ui-app`

-4. Run `./release.sh $VERSION$` script by providing version number argument **Note:** `PROD=true` environment varibale needs to be set before running `release.sh`
+4. Run ./release.sh <VERSION> script by providing version number argument **Note:** `PROD=true` environment varibale needs to be set before running `release.sh`

 5. Tagging csw.g8 will trigger `release` workflow in github actions tab.
 Make sure that `release` workflow is green.